iStaging/vrviewer-sdk/README.md

 Warning: use aframe will not support change animation and cubemap.

-## Work with istaging vrviewer solution which can upload your panorama with cubemap, auto hotspot, edit your marker like point, tag..etc.
-Get the data from vrviewer backend server.
+## Work with istaging vrmaker solution which can upload your panorama with cubemap, auto hotspot, edit your marker like point, tag..etc.
+Get the data from vrmaker backend server.
-Use node express sample server to get the access key to upload your panoramas by vrviewer backend server api and init the data by krpano or aframe.
+Use node express sample server to get the access key to upload your panoramas by vrmaker backend server api and init the data by krpano or aframe.
 Check in the examples folder.

 ``` bash
 npm start
 ```

-## If you only want to use vrviewer 360 viewer..
+## If you only want to use vrmaker 360 viewer..
 Following the data structure, you can also only use your own data without istaging api to create 360 viewer.
 Check in the dev folder.